-An upgraded version of the previous two generations, the output power of the BaoFeng BF-F8HP is increased and the radio itself is made out of much more durable material.
+An upgraded version of the previous two generations, the output power of the BaoFeng BF-F8HP is increased and the ham radio itself is made out of much more durable material.
 The 30% larger battery prolongs battery life and the V-85 antenna optimizes performance over a greater distance.

-Although it’s a Chinese model and name, buying the BaoFeng BF-F8HP off Amazon gives you the US warranty and support including an English user’s guide.
-The full U.S. warranty offers claims without having to ship your device or any parts to China.
-It cuts down the wait time and has faster service.
+Although it’s a Chinese model and name, buying the BaoFeng BF-F8HP off Amazon gives you the US warranty including an English user’s guide.
+The full U.S. warranty of the BF-F8HP offers claims without having to ship your device or any parts as well to China.

-The upgraded version of the UV-5R eliminates all the bugs and transmits on a new generation chipset.
-The firmware on this model is the latest one and of the highest performance.
-Definitely a good reason why we considered it worthy to be called one best handheld ham radio for our list.
+The upgraded version of the UV-5R ham radio also eliminates all the bugs and transmits on a new generation chipset.
+The firmware on this radio transceiver model is the latest one and of the highest performance.

-- The V-85 antenna enhances the signal and transmission performance two-fold.
+- The V-85 antenna in this amateur radio enhances the signal and transmission performance

-- Strangely, this device isn’t approved for use in the US market.
+- This radio ham device isn’t approved for use around the US

-- Radio doesn’t last for a long time.
+- The ham radio doesn’t last for a long time.

 - Might be a knock-off of BaoFeng

-You don’t necessarily need to program this device through your computer, as it allows front panel programming for channels.
-However, for more advanced programming, you may need to use the software.
-Unlike most other options, BTech does include the programming cable.
-Simply download the software from the link they provide.
+You don’t necessarily have to program this device through your computer, as it allows front panel programming for memory channels.
+For more advanced programming, you may need to use the software.
+BTech does include the programming cable.

-The firmware is reliable and designed in the USA.
 You get 4000 channels, 10,000 talk groups and a whopping 200,000 contacts!
-You can choose from three different power outputs, much like the other options, and monitor your settings on the large color display.
+Three power outputs may be used in this amateur radio, much like the previous options – high, medium, low power.
+Monitor your settings on the large color display.
 You’d have emergency alerts too.

-- The firmware is upgradeable through a Windows PC and the included cable.
+- The firmware of the amateur radio is upgradeable through a Windows PC and the included cable.